Best Time to Visit Bhutan

 Posted on 15/01/2020

 Bhutan is a stunning country that makes people magnetize towards its loveliness of nature.
 The nation has abundant numbers of Mountains, Rivers, and monasteries.
-A holiday trip in Bhutan means gifting yourself with a treat of watching unforgettable experiences.
+A holiday trip in Bhutan means gifting yourself with the treat of watching unforgettable experiences moreover, you will know the Best Time to Visit Bhutan in the following write-up.

-We at Bhutan Soul Tours and Travel offer expensive tour, treks and hiking packages that will save you a lot of money.
+We at Bhutan Soul Tours and Travel offer expensive tours, treks, and hiking packages that will save you a lot of money.
 If you are a travel enthusiast, then this place is just the right option for you.
-Without wasting much time, hire us and gain maximum possible benefits of Travelling to Bhutan.
+Without wasting much time, hire us and gain the maximum possible benefits of Travelling to Bhutan.

-The best time to visit Bhutan really depends on what any visitor is looking to experience while in Bhutan.
-Bhutan can mean different holiday destination for different travelers.
-Whether a visitor is determined to go on a snow man trek high up in the Himalayan mountains or looking to immerse and experience the unique Bhutanese culture or simply wanting to break away from the busy schedule of life and relax, Bhutan delivers.
-However for travelers planning a specific activity based trip to Bhutan must plan their trip at specific time of the year.
+The best time to visit Bhutan depends on what any visitor is looking to experience while in Bhutan.
+Bhutan can mean different holiday destinations for different travelers.
+Whether a visitor is determined to go on a snowman trek high up in the Himalayan mountains looking to immerse and experience the unique Bhutanese culture or simply wants to break away from the busy schedule of life and relax, Bhutan delivers.
+However, travelers planning a specific activity-based trip to Bhutan must plan their trip at a specific time of the year.

 Seasons in Bhutan:

-Bhutan experiences four distinct seasons annually.
-December to February are considered winter, March through May are considered spring, June, July and August are the summer season in Bhutan.
-Spring and autumn seasons are the best time to visit Bhutan in terms of the climatic conditions.
+The best Time to Visit Bhutan is throughout the year however, Bhutan experiences four distinct seasons annually.
+December to February are considered winter, March through May are considered spring, and June, July and August are the summer seasons in Bhutan.
+Spring and autumn seasons are the best times to visit Bhutan in terms of climatic conditions.
 The temperature is mild and favorable and the transformation of the valley with the plantation and harvesting season is remarkable.
-Summer days are can get hot with occasional light showers which are perfect as it cools the day.
-Winter days are warm in the southern region but the central and the northern region of Bhutan can get very cold during the morning and night time.
+Summer days can get hot with occasional light showers which are perfect as the cool days.
+Winter days are warm in the southern region but the central and the northern regions of Bhutan can get very cold during the morning and night time.
 Winter days are usually warm with clear blue sky which makes it ideal for sightseeing and hiking.
 The unobstructed view of the mountains and the valley is worth it.

 Mask Dance Festivals:

+Another best time to visit Bhutan is during the festivals.
 Mask dance festivals also known as Tshechu are a religious event celebrated annually across the country.
 It is celebrated within and around the Dzongs (medieval fortresses).
-The sacred event is revered greatly and thus the monks spend great deal of time mastering the art of mask dance.
-During the festival, monks put on an extravagant silk robe and exquisitely crafted mask while performing the sacred dances.
+The sacred event is revered greatly and thus the monks spend a great deal of time mastering the art of mask dance.
+During the festival, monks put on extravagant silk robes and exquisitely crafted masks while performing the sacred dances.
 The dances glorify the deeds of great Buddhist saint Guru Rinpoche and the theatrical performances are a reenactment of the legends written the religious scripts.
 It is believed that the dances invoke deities that bless the congregation.
 While all mask dances celebrated across the country are the same, certain Tsechus are more popular in terms of the attendance of people from within the region.
-Some of the popular ones are the Paro Tsechu, Thimphu Tsechu and the Punakha Tsechu.
-Paro and Punakha Tsechu are usually celebrated in the spring season while the Thimphu Tsechu is held in autumn season.
+Some of the popular ones are the Paro Tsechu, Thimphu Tsechu, and Punakha Tsechu.
+Paro and Punakha Tsechu are usually celebrated in the spring season while the Thimphu Tsechu is held in the autumn season.
 Get in touch with us for more information.

 Trekking:

-Ancient trails and trading routes were an important aspect of people’s life in Bhutan.
+Ancient trails and trading routes were an important aspect of people’s lives in Bhutan.
 It connected people and made governance and administration possible.
 Today it is used for a very different purpose.
 Following the trails take trekkers across mountain passes, vast expansive plateau with scenic mountain lakes and majestic snow-capped mountains in the backdrop.
-Himalayas is the mecca of trekkers and Bhutan is perfectly enclosed by high rising Himalayas in the northern region.
+The Himalayas are the mecca of trekkers and Bhutan is perfectly enclosed by high-rising Himalayas in the northern region.
 Bhutan has many trekking routes ranging from shorter to long duration and intermediary to advanced level treks.
-Some of the most popular treks are the Jomolhari Trek, the Druk Path Trek and the most dreaded, the snowman trek.
-Trekking tours are closed in winter and summer due to heavy snowfall closing most routes and the consistent rainfall in the higher altitude during the summer months make the trekking experience bad and high risk with poor visibility.
+Some of the most popular treks are the Jomolhari Trek, the Druk Path Trek, and the most dreaded, the snowman trek.
+Trekking tours are closed in winter and summer due to heavy snowfall closing most routes and the consistent rainfall in the higher altitude during the summer months makes the trekking experience bad and high risk with poor visibility.
 Thus all trekking tours must be planned either in spring or autumn season.

 Budget Travel: